Shemsdin (East Syriac ecclesiastical province): Metropolitans of Shemsdin

 There are several other eighteenth-century references to metropolitans of Shemsdin.
-A metropolitan Hnanisho 'of Rustaqa' is mentioned in colophons of 1743 and 1745, associated with the patriarchs 'Mar Shemon the fifth' and 'Mar Eliya' respectively.
-A metropolitan named Hnanisho Ishoyahb (or Ishaya), 'who lives in Mar Isho of Rustaqa' is mentioned in a colophon of 1761 from the Tergawar district.
-A metropolitan of Shemsdin named Hnanisho is mentioned in colophons of 1786, 1815 and 1818.
+A metropolitan Hnanishoʿ 'of Rustaqa' is mentioned in colophons of 1743 and 1745, associated with the patriarchs 'Mar Shemʿon the fifth' and 'Mar Eliya' respectively.
+A metropolitan named Hnanishoʿ Ishoʿyahb (or Ishaʿya), 'who lives in Mar Ishoʿ of Rustaqa' is mentioned in a colophon of 1761 from the Tergawar district.
+A metropolitan of Shemsdin named Hnanishoʿ is mentioned in colophons of 1786, 1815 and 1818.

-A metropolitan of Shemsdin named Hnanisho was mentioned by the Anglican missionary George Percy Badger in 1850:
+A metropolitan of Shemsdin named Hnanishoʿ was mentioned by the Anglican missionary George Percy Badger in 1850:

 There is another large district in central Coordistan, inhabited by Nestorians, called Be-Shems ood-Deen, under the episcopal jurisdiction of Mar Hnan-Yeshua, who resides at Rustaka.
 The Metropolitan of this province for the time being consecrates the Patriarch.
 He has three suffragans, whose dioceses include the districts of Ter Gawar, Mar Gawar, Somâva, Bradostnai, and Mahmedayeh.

-Badger's Hnanisho seems to have been succeeded by the metropolitan Joseph Hnanisho in 1864, who is last mentioned in 1884 by Riley.
-He was succeeded in 1884 by Isaac Hnanisho, who died in Kermanshah in 1918 during the arduous flight to Hamadan.
+Badger's Hnanishoʿ seems to have been succeeded by the metropolitan Joseph Hnanishoʿ in 1864, who is last mentioned in 1884 by Riley.
+He was succeeded in 1884 by Isaac Hnanishoʿ, who died in Kermanshah in 1918 during the arduous flight to Hamadan.

-Isaac Hnanisho was succeeded as mutran in April 1919 by his nephew Joseph Hnanisho, who was consecrated a bishop at the age of thirty-two on 10 August 1914 by the patriarch Shemon XIX Benjamin.
+Isaac Hnanishoʿ was succeeded as mutran in April 1919 by his nephew Joseph Hnanishoʿ, who was consecrated a bishop at the age of thirty-two on 10 August 1914 by the patriarch Shemʿon XIX Benjamin.
 He was among the bishops who escaped to Iraq in 1918, where he spent the rest of his life.
-He fixed his residence at Harir, and after the exile of the patriarch Shemon XXI Ishaya in 1933 effectively became the head of the East Syriac church in Iraq.
+He fixed his residence at Harir, and after the exile of the patriarch Shemʿon XXI Ishaʿya in 1933 effectively became the head of the East Syriac church in Iraq.
 He died in Baghdad on 3 July 1977, and the diocese of Shemsdin lapsed after his death.

 Further details

 The following table, taken from the article Matran family of Shamizdin, provides further details on the metropolitans of Shemsdin.
 Although its provenance is not clear, the details it provides tally with the information given in earlier paragraphs, and it may derive from a reliable source.
 The ten mutrans listed were all members of the Gida family, perhaps originally from Erbil.
-According to tradition the first mutran, Sargis, migrated to Shemsdin from the village of Deire & Komane in the Sapna valley near Amadiya, settling for a while in the Nerwa village of Alih.
-He was a cousin of the patriarch Shemon XIII Denha (1662–1700), who consecrated him metropolitan of Shemsdin in 1663.
+According to tradition the first mutran, Sargis, migrated to Shemsdin from the village of Deire & Komane in the Sapna valley near ʿAmadiya, settling for a while in the Nerwa village of ʿAlih.
+He was a cousin of the patriarch Shemʿon XIII Denha (1662–1700), who consecrated him metropolitan of Shemsdin in 1663.
 The sixteenth- and early seventeenth-century metropolitans of Shemsdin had been chosen in accordance with the canon law of the Church of the East, by uniate patriarchs in communion with Rome, but the appointment of Sargis marked a return to the old custom of hereditary succession in the Qudshanis patriarchate.
 All subsequent metropolitans of Shemsdin were appointed from members of the Gida family.